WiHi1131/Machine-Learning-Project/SVM.md

 ### Example of Mapping 2D Points with a Polynomial Kernel

-The below images showcase how mapping 2D points into a six-dimensional space works in the case of a polynomial kernel:
+The example below showcases how mapping 2D points into a six-dimensional space works in the case of a polynomial kernel:

 <div>
   <img src = "images/svm_math_1.PNG" title = "SVM Math image 1" alt = "SVM Math image 1">